Skip to content

 Responsible setup matters more than inflated claims

-The core promise is not abstract enterprise security.
-It is that the deployment starts from a responsible operator-grade baseline on buyer-owned infrastructure.
+The promise is not enterprise theater.
+It is a responsible operator-grade baseline on infrastructure you control.

 Customer-owned infrastructure